rockettown1/graphQL-backend/Readme.md

 open up the GraphQL playground at localhost:4000 checkout the schema.

-Note: it uses jsonwebtokens for auth so remember to add
+Note: it uses jsonwebtokens for auth so remember to add the headers when using the playground environment.